Native Woodland Trust: Lecarrow Wood

 Adjacent St. John's Wood site the Trust acquired some land for regeneration and the establishment of a tree nursery.

 Gracedieu Wood

-The site is a 7.5 acre site, bounded by the River Suir and the N25; it was created during construction work for the new City bypass, and was used to store topsoil excavated as part of the road building, in Waterford City.
+The site is a 7.5-acre site, bounded by the River Suir and the N25; it was created during construction work for the new City bypass, and was used to store topsoil excavated as part of the road building, in Waterford City.

 Toradh Wood

-This recently acquired site sits on the edge of Toradh Lough near the village of Glen, Co.
-Donegal.
+This recently acquired site sits on the edge of Toradh Lough near the village of Glen, County Donegal.